 A low or non-existent score can get in the way of your life plans.
 But a few simple steps can set you on the path to success.

 Don’t own a credit card yet?
 Getting a card is a simple way to start establishing credit.
-People who already have a card with a balance might want to focus on paying it off instead of applying for a new one, though.)
+(People who already have a card with a balance might want to focus on paying it off instead of applying for a new one, though.)
 However, it’s crucial to use a card wisely—otherwise, cards can do more harm than good.

-People may want to consider applying for just one card, not five.
+Most people should consider applying for just one card, not five.
 And keep in mind that just because someone has a card doesn’t mean they have free money.
 Opening one new line of credit and using it responsibly is a good way to build credit.

 • Payment history: 35%

 • Length of credit history: 15%